remix-run/history/docs/Installation.md

 <script src="https://unpkg.com/history"></script>
 ```

-You can find the library on `window.HistoryLibrary`.
+You can find the library on `window.HistoryLibrary`, which is an object with the following properties:

+- `browserHistory` - The browser history singleton
+- `hashHistory` - The hash history singleton
+- `createBrowserHistory`
+- `createHashHistory`
+- `createMemoryHistory`